limine-bootloader/limine/STIVALE.md

                       //        this flag is now reserved as KASLR is enabled in the
                       //        bootloader configuration instead.
 Presently
                       //        reserved and unused.
-                      // All other bits undefined.
+                      // All other bits are undefined and must be 0.

     uint16_t framebuffer_width;   // These 3 values are parsed if a graphics mode
     uint16_t framebuffer_height;  // is requested.
 If all values are set to 0